skip to Main Content

 Vapid :

-Video Player-Ad Interface Definition, a universal specification released by the IAB that standardizes the communication between ad units and video players to ensure that a publisher’s video players can serve ads from different ad servers.
+The Video Player-Ad Interface Definition is a universal specification released by the IAB that standardizes the communication between ad units and players to ensure that a publisher’s video players can serve ads from different ad servers.

 W